pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_1/index.md

 {% end %}

 {% faq(clickable=true, header="How complicated ?") %}

 I optimized the setup for simplicity.

 The choice of using Linux Desktop version is intentional.
 It allows interaction with the server without ssh.
 You could get the job done with any other Linux distro.

-Also, feel free to  Podman instead of Docker, any other wireguard instead of Tailscale, or nginx proxy instead of cloudfare - but it wouldn't be as simple.
+Also, feel free to use Podman instead of Docker, any other wireguard instead of Tailscale, or use nginx proxy instead of cloudfare - but it wouldn't be as simple.
 I won't mention the words: proxmox, kubernetes, NixOS, reverse proxing, port routing, gateway router config...

 What I called a "minimalistic" configuration doesn't require you to be a part-time system admin.
 However, you still need to be comfortable writing commands on a terminal.

 {% end %}

-## 1. The server: *TexHoo QN10*
+## 1. The server: _TexHoo QN10_

 {% tip(clickable=false, header="Tip") %}

 Reuse any old laptop or pc as a server if you have one.
 Buying new: the key is to look for Intel N series CPU + DDR5 ram + NVME storage.

 {% end %}

-I came across [this fantastic post form a reddit user](https://diycraic.com/2024/12/27/intel-n100-mini-pc-32gb-ram-as-a-home-server/) in which he recommends called *TexHoo QN10 Mini PC*.
+I came across [this fantastic post form a reddit user](https://diycraic.com/2024/12/27/intel-n100-mini-pc-32gb-ram-as-a-home-server/) in which he recommends called _TexHoo QN10 Mini PC_.

 This is a great server pc because: